Vicg853/obsidian-md-storage/L1/Computer basics/Computers structure/Core circuits/Multiplexers & De-multiplexers.md

 - on multiplexers, we have a single input, which is converted into several outputs
 - on de-multiplexers, we have several inputs being bottled-down to a single output

+As we are talking about circuits, therefore the hardware level, there two simple mathematical statements that can help us find the number of inputs/outputs for a respective mux/de-mux:
+- for a multiplexer, a serial bus handling $n$ input bits will ouput $2^n$ bits
+- for a de-multiplexer, a parallel serial output handling $n$ bits, will require $2^n$ input bits

 #### Bus usage example
 One of this circuitry's most common use cases is the conversion between serial and parallel bus types.